iheuze/iheuze/README.md

 # 👋 Hi, I’m Isabelle Heuzé

-I am a Theoretical Physics Graduate from Trinity College Dublin, passionate about Quantum Computing.
+I am a Theoretical Physics Graduate from Trinity College Dublin and a Quantum Computing Intern.

 I mainly work using Python but I have a few projects in C++.
 My Python experience includes quantum computing frameworks, such as Qiskit, Pennylane, and CirQ.